taylormitchell/mono/README.md

 I have a [sync script](/packages/infra/mac/sync.sh) which automatically commits, pulls, and pushes to github.
 It runs every minute via a cron job.
 This would be a crazy set up if working with a team, but for personal stuff I find I'm hardly ever using commits or branches.
 I just want a history of changes and a remote I can access from anywhere which stays in sync.
 It'll only sync the main branch, so if I do want to work on something without syncing, I just create a new branch.

-The main repo is private, but I publish a public version to [public-home](https://github.com/taylormitchell/public-home) daily using a [github action](.github/workflows/publish-repo.yaml).
+The main repo is private, but I publish a public version with private data excluded to [public-home](https://github.com/taylormitchell/public-home) daily using a [github action](.github/workflows/publish-repo.yaml).

 ## How I use it